 business development activities of a start-up a social enterprise, supplying sustainable access to safe drinking water in developing countries.

-By combining her professional experiences with her passion for travelling, Coco identified the tourism industry as a platform for social change.
+Combining her professional experiences with her passion for travelling, Coco identified the tourism industry as a platform for social change.
 She sees travels as a transformational experience where people are more open to learn and to challenge their ideas.
 For this reason, she moved to Australia and did a Masters in Sustainable Tourism Management.
-Currently she is actively involved in the creation of educational and sustainable tourism in Melbourne.
+She is actively involved in the creation of educational and sustainable tourism in Melbourne.

 Book Coco for your event